 One of the most beneficial things you can do for your skin is to keep it well-hydrated from the inside out.
 Drinking lots of water or unsweetened tea will help make it more supple and smooth, to reduce the look of fine lines and wrinkles.
 Tea can be equally as hydrating as water, and provide additional antioxidants, which have been shown to help reduce redness, protect from sun damage, and decrease inflammation.

-Since collagen provides the main structure of the skin tissue, consuming it through foods or powders will help provide a good foundation for younger, smoother-looking skin.
-Collagen is found mainly in animal connective tissue, and is made up of several amino acids that help keep our skin firm and supple—all while renewing skin cells.
+Since collagen provides the main structure of the skin tissue, consuming it through foods or powders will help provide a good foundation for healthy, younger, smoother-looking skin.
+Collagen is found mainly in animal connective tissue and is made up of several amino acids that help keep our skin firm and supple—all while renewing skin cells.

 Bone broth provides an excellent source of collagen, along with many other foods that assist in helping increase the production of collagen such as cabbage, whole soy products, fruits and vegetables, beans and turkey.
 Additionally, collagen powders can be a convenient way to add this important nutrient to your diet to help achieve strong, radiant, youthful skin.